 The Greatest Super Bowl Halftime Shows of All Time, Ranked

 It wasn't always this way.
 After 1992's impossibly awful "Winter Magic" theme (complete with kids "rapping" a Frosty the Snowman song), the NFL stepped up its game.
 The following year, Michael Jackson changed the halftime show forever, adding his trademark showmanship and a badass moonwalk to make a one-sided game watchable.
-But with 2020 in the books, which of the 28 most recent halftime shows, including the most recent performance with Dr. Dre, Snoop Dogg, Mary J. Blige, and co., is the best?
-And what's the worst?
-Let's get into it, and this is now updated to reflect J. Lo and Shakira's performance.
+But with Super Bowl LV in the books, which of the 29 most recent halftime shows, including the most recent performance with Dr. Dre, Snoop Dogg, Mary J. Blige, and co., is the best?
+Let's get into it.

 The game: The St. Louis Rams beat the Tennessee Titans, 23-16.